nortikin/sverchok/docs/nodes/surface/nurbs_surface.rst

 ----------

 This node has the following parameters:

+* **Implementation**.
+This defines the implementation of NURBS mathematics to be used.
+The available options are:

+  * **Geomdl**.
+Use Geomdl_ library.
+This option is available only when Geomdl package is installed.
+  * **Sverchok**.
+Use built-in Sverchok implementation.

+  In general, built-in implementation should be faster; but Geomdl implementation is better tested.
+  The default option is **Geomdl**, when it is available; otherwise, built-in implementation is used.

 * **Surface mode**.
 Values: NURBS, BSpline
 * **Input mode**.
 The available values are: